Afcon minnows dream of World Cup debut

 'The whole country partied'

-On Tuesday night in the northern Cameroonian city of Garoua, a team nicknamed after a rare fish - the Coelacanthes - found near the islands' coastline claimed their biggest scalp, against a nation of 25 million.
+On Tuesday night in the northern Cameroonian city of Garoua, a team nicknamed after a rare fish - the Coelacanthes - found near the islands' coastline claimed their biggest scalp against a nation of 25 million.

-They took an early lead through El Fardou Ben Nabouhane, their biggest name in that he plays for former European champions Red Star Belgrade, against a side featuring Arsenal's Thomas Partey, Crystal Palace's Jordan Ayew and Leicester's Daniel Amartey.
+They took an early lead through El Fardou Ben Nabouhane, their biggest name in that he plays for former European champions Red Star Belgrade, against a Ghana side featuring Arsenal's Thomas Partey, Crystal Palace's Jordan Ayew and Leicester's Daniel Amartey.

-They then further benefitted as Ghana captain Andre Ayew was shown a straight red card for a foul on the goalkeeper Salim Ben Boina.
+They further benefitted as Ghana captain Andre Ayew was shown a straight red card for a foul on the goalkeeper Salim Ben Boina.

-Comoros went 2-0 up in the second half only for the Black Stars to draw level before Mogni struck an 85th-minute winner to spark incredulity and delirium across the Comoros.
+Comoros went 2-0 up in the second half only for the Black Stars to draw level before Mogni struck an 85th-minute winner to spark incredulity and delirium across their nation and beyond.

-"I know that the whole country partied. the whole population was celebrating last night until this morning," said Comoran journalist Elie Djouma, who is following the team in Cameroon.
+"I know that the whole country partied. the whole population was celebrating last night until this morning," said Comoran journalist Elie Djouma, who is following the team in the tournament.

 "Lots of journalists didn't go to work because they went to bed too late.
 You know, Comoros is a country where football is becoming more and more of a crazy thing.
 No matter when the team returns home, they'll be well received."

-Ghana's defeat meant that a team which has been to three World Cups and reached the semi-finals at six of the last eight Nations Cup exits in the group stage for the first time since 2006.
+Ghana's defeat meant a team which has been to three World Cups, and reached the semi-finals at six of the last eight Nations Cup, exits in the group stage for the first time since 2006.

-"It's very important for me and for my team because we showed that we have the quality to compete with the big nations in Africa," said 30-year-old midfielder Mogni.
+"It's very important for me and for my team because we showed that we have the quality to compete with the big nations in Africa," said the 30-year-old Mogni.

 "Also this victory is very important for us because we continue to believe and hope that we can pass this group stage for next round."

-The Comoros are hoping their three points will be enough to take them through as one of the four best third-placed sides, but their hopes hang by a thread with three groups still to be decided.
+The Comoros are hoping the three points will be enough to take them through as one of the four best third-placed sides, but their hopes hang by a thread with three groups yet to be decided.

-"What we have done is already historic, brilliant," Said Ali Athoumane, president of the Comoros Football Federation, told reporters.
+"What we have done is already historic, brilliant," added Said Ali Athoumane, president of the Comoros Football Federation.

 "We were a little more liberated, more relaxed.
-We had nothing to lose, and now we have to hold onto hope because mathematically, it is still possible."
+We had nothing to lose and now we have to hold onto hope because mathematically, it is still possible."

 'I was the only professional in 2010'

-Despite losing both their opening games, against Gabon and Morocco respectively, Comoros impressed in all three of their Group C games.
+Despite losing both their opening games, against Gabon and Morocco respectively, Comoros impressed in all three of their Group C encounters.

-Their rise has often been credited to the appointment of coach Abdou in 2014 whose insistence on bringing in players from the diaspora to play for the team has revolutionised their fortunes.
+Their rise has often been credited to the appointment of coach Abdou, whose insistence on bringing in players from the diaspora to play for the team has revolutionised their fortunes.

 "When I took the team, I believed that this team definitely had talent," he said.
-"It takes time of course, it's a process but I believe this team had a future."
+"It takes time of course.
+It's a process but I believe this team had a future."

 Former Millwall and AFC Wimbledon player Nadjim 'Jimmy' Abdou told BBC Sport Africa last year about his early days with the side.